ey3tech/code-credit-license/conventions.md

-# Credit Conventions
+# credit conventions

-This files lists examples of established conventions for giving public credit for contributions to various kinds of creative work.
-This list is _not_ complete, and is not part of the legal text.
-If you know of a convention that belongs on this list, please [edit this file and send a pull request!](https://github.com/creditstxt/code-credit-license/edit/main/conventions.md)
+this files lists examples of established conventions for giving public credit for contributions to various kinds of creative work.  this list is _not_ complete, and is not part of the legal text.  if you know of a convention that belongs on this list, please [edit this file and send a pull request!](https://github.com/ey3tech/starstruck-license/edit/main/conventions.md)

-- Academic Citation
+- academic citation

-- Acknowledgment
+- acknowledgment

-- Motion Picture Credit
+- motion picture credit

-- Video Game Credit
+- video game credit

-- Liner Notes
+- liner notes

-- Performing Arts Billing
+- performing arts billing